lejuans01/My-Streams/Google Script And Install Info/README.md

 This script generates an m3u8 playlist from the channels provided by services such as Pluto, Samsung, Stirr, Plex, PBS, Tubi, and Roku.
 It is based on the original script created by matthuisman, which can be found at [matthuisman's GitHub repository](https://github.com/matthuisman/i.mjh.nz).

+**⚠️ Please note:** It is recommended to add the Google Apps Script to your own Google account or deploy the script to one of the other services, rather than relying on this publicly shared URL long-term.

 ### Script Access URL

 Use the following URL to access the hosted script.
 Replace the `ADD_REGION` and `ADD_SERVICE` placeholders with your desired values.